Aleksandar Pavlović (footballer): Senior career

 Pavlović played for the senior Bayern Munich in the pre-season in the summer of 2023.
 He made his Bundesliga debut as a substitute in an 8–0 victory against Darmstadt 98 on 28 October 2023.
 On 1 November 2023, he signed a professional contract with Bayern Munich until 2027.
 On 4 November, he provided his first assist in Bundesliga to the third goal scored by Harry Kane in a 4–0 away victory against Borussia Dortmund.
 One week later, Pavlović made his first start in a 4–2 victory against 1.
 FC Heidenheim.
 On 29 November, he made his Champions League debut, coming off the bench in the 64th minute in a goalless draw against Copenhagen.
 On 27 January 2024, he scored his first goal in a Bundesliga 3–2 away victory against Augsburg.
 Later that year, on 16 June, Pavlović extended his contract until 2029.

+In the 2024–25 season, he achieved his first Bundesliga title with the club.
+On 15 April 2026, he scored his first Champions League goal in a 4–3 win over Real Madrid in the quarter-finals.